This blog may contain affiliate links. Read our disclosure policy for more info.

 6. Raglan Sunset Cruise

-This sunset cruise includes delicious fish & chips served on board and costs from $65 NZD per person.
+This sunset cruise costs $60 NZD per person and an additional $15 NZD if you add on the delicious fish & chips served on board.
 Departure time is typically 1 hour before sunset, so it varies by season.

 7. Te Toto Gorge Lookout

 It’s a 15-minute, winding drive from Manu Bay to this epic viewpoint over Raglan and the surrounding coast.
 It’s not an easy drive with a few hairpin corners, as well as that the final 4 kilometers (2.5 miles) are on a gravel road – so I only recommend this drive for those experienced with backcountry kiwi roads.

 There’s a carpark at the viewpoint, and the lookout platform is just a 100-meter (300 feet) walk from the car park.
 As I said, the ocean views are great, but this viewpoint is not ideal for those afraid of heights as there’s a steep vertical drop beneath the platform.
 If you’re nervous, it’s best not to look down!

 You can also walk down to the gorge beneath the viewing platform.
 The trail starts 30 meters (98 feet) from the car park and follows through native bush.
 It’s not very well signposted.
 There’s simply an orange marker on one of the trees at the start of the track.

 Raglan Museum offers a unique insight into Raglan’s history.
 There are many exhibitions, artifacts, and photographs on display here that tell the story of life in Raglan in the 20th Century right through to the present day.

 Some of the best permanent exhibitions here include the WWI exhibition, which details the stories of local soldiers who fought in the war.
 The James and Mary Wallis exhibition provides in-depth information about the founders of Raglan – missionaries James and Mary Wallis together with Maori Chief Te Awa-i-taia.